Silent Hill: Plot traits and symbolism

-Some recurring monsters include the Nurses, who appear in almost every Silent Hill game, typically due to the sexual frustration or health conditions many of the protagonists experience during the course of the game's events.
-Pyramid Head, another recurring monster who became the series mascot, has had his canon appearances contested.
-Robbie the Rabbit, an amusement park mascot, is another recurring figure.
-Additionally, a dog named Mira is featured in many joke endings.
-Another recurring plot trait in the Silent Hill series is a fictional religious cult known only as The Order.
-Certain members of the organization act as antagonists in most of the series' installments (such as Dahlia in the first and prequel, Claudia in 3, Walter in The Room, and Judge Holloway in Homecoming).
-The Order operates the "Wish House" (also called "Hope House"), an orphanage for poor and homeless children, run by a charity organization called the "Silent Hill Smile Support Society."
+A recurring plot point in many Silent Hill stories is a fictional religious cult known as The Order, with members of the organization acting as antagonists in several of the series' installments (such as Dahlia in the first game and Origins, Claudia in the third game, Walter in The Room, and Judge Holloway in Homecoming).
+The Order operates the "Wish House" (also called "Hope House"), an orphanage for poor and homeless children, run by a charity organization called the Silent Hill Smile Support Society (4S).

-The religion followed by the Order is focused on the worship of a chief deity, named Samael in Origins but simply referred to as "God" in the previous games.
-The group's dogma is derived from a myth: the deity set out to create paradise but ran out of power during the process; she will someday be resurrected, thus becoming able to finally create paradise and save mankind.
-The town's cult repeatedly engages in illegal acts: ritual human sacrifices intended for the deity's resurrection, illegal drug trade, and the kidnapping and confinement of children in a facility to teach them its dogma through brainwashing, while presenting the facility as an orphanage.
+The religion followed by the Order is focused on the worship of a chief deity, named Samael in Origins, but simply referred to as God in the previous games.
+The group's dogma is derived from a myth: the deity set out to create paradise but ran out of power during the process and will someday be resurrected, thus becoming able to finally create paradise and save mankind.
+The town's cult repeatedly engages in illegal acts such as ritual human sacrifices intended for the deity's resurrection, the illegal drug trade, and the kidnapping and confinement of children in a facility to brainwash them while presenting the facility as an orphanage.
 The series also features various religious items with magical properties, which appear widely throughout the games.

-Two thematic elements consistently drive the narratives of Silent Hill games: the theme of a main protagonist depicted as an "everyman" (with the exception of Homecoming, where the protagonist is thought to be a soldier and the game's mechanics operate as such), and the protagonist's quest, either a search for a missing loved one or a scenario where the protagonist wanders into the town apparently by accident but is actually being "summoned" by a spiritual force in the town.
+Two thematic elements consistently drive the narratives of Silent Hill games: the theme of a main protagonist depicted as an "everyman" (with the exception of Homecoming, where the protagonist is depicted as being an experienced soldier), and the protagonist's quest, either a search for a missing loved one or a scenario where the protagonist wanders into the town apparently by accident but is actually being "summoned" by a spiritual force in the town.

 Multiple endings are a staple of the series, with all installments featuring some, the realization of which often depends on in-game actions performed by the player.
-In all but three of the series' games, one of these endings is a joke ending in which the main protagonist encounters unidentified flying objects: there is no joke ending in Silent Hill 4: The Room, and the only joke ending in Downpour is a surprise party for the player featuring characters from previous installments of the franchise, with a similar joke ending in Book of Memories.
+In all but three of the series' games, one of these endings is a joke ending in which the main protagonist encounters UFOs: Downpour and Book of Memories instead feature joke endings which incorporate characters from previous installments of the franchise, while The Room does not include a joke ending at all.

-The installments in the Silent Hill series contain various forms of symbolism.
-The symbols are images, sounds, objects, creatures, or situations that represent concepts and facts, as well as the feelings, emotions, and mental states of the characters.